 Many people hesitate to talk openly about these issues, not because they lack sophistication, but because privacy and trust matter at this level.

 In today’s fast-evolving investment landscape, effective client communication and education are more than added bonuses — they are essential pillars of a successful investment strategy.
-As wealth grows and portfolios become more complex, the need for clear, ongoing dialogue betweenclients and wealth managers becomes critical.
+As wealth grows and portfolios become more complex, the need for clear, ongoing dialogue between clients and wealth managers becomes critical.
 Without it, even the most sophisticated investment portfolio can fall short of its potential.

 Regular, transparent updates are key.
 Clients should always know their target allocation, how much risk they are taking on, and how their investments are performing relative to their objectives.
 This includes discussing the past performance of particular investments, the role of each asset class in the portfolio, and how changes in the market or government policy might affect future outcomes.